-A tension headache may appear periodically ("episodic," less than 15 days per month) or daily ("chronic," more than 15 days per month).
+A tension headache may appear periodically ("episodic," less than 15 days per month) or daily ("chronic," 15 days per month or more).
 An episodic tension headache may be described as a mild to moderate constant band-like pain, tightness, or pressure around the forehead or back of the head and neck.

 The "severity" of a tension headache increases significantly with its frequency.
 Chronic tension headaches come and go over a prolonged period of time.
 The pain is usually throbbing and affects the front, top, or sides of the head.
 Although the pain may vary in intensity throughout the day, the pain is almost always present.
 Chronic tension headaches do not affect vision, balance, or strength.